-Obligatory - Field Subjects
+Obligatory - Field Subjects (Theology)

-Ī D Krašovec, Methodology of research in sources and 10 21 Sorč traditions of Christian theology
+D 21 Petkovšek Methodology of Research in Sources and 10 Traditions of Christian Theology

 Dimensions of hermeneutics in Judaism and Christianity: Traditional hermeneutical principles in Judaism and Christianity; modern exegetical approaches; literary genres in the Bible and its impacts on world literature.
 Relationship between natural order and revelation: Natural order and the creation presupposition; anthropological facts and the way to faith in revelation; human sinfulness, freedom and grace.
 Relationship between revelation and tradition: The role of the Bible in Judaism and Christianity; the origin of the Church and its historical dimension; the challenges of the time and the aspects of ecumenical theology.
 Dimensions of Christian personalism: personalism in the theology of the Holy Trinity; personalism and eschatological dimensions of Christian theology.
 Competences: Recognition of the relationship between science and faith; examination of the relationship between experience and logical principles lying outside the world of facts; judgement on justice, rational benevolence, and liberty in relation to the experience of the unconditional; the knowledge of relationship between logical principles and the moral imperative.